-So first write down on a separate piece of paper your negative vibration statement.
-Your statement may look something like this:
+So first, write down on a separate piece of paper your negative vibrations.
+They may include:

-- I don’t want to be broke and scared about my future.
+- Being broke and scared about the future.

 Now that you know what you don’t want, translate it into its opposite to create your positive manifesting statement.
 Write this down below your negative statement.

-The important thing is that it translates what you want to feel.
+The important thing is that it translates into what you want to feel.

-If your negative statements looked similar to what was above, your positive statements may look like this:
+If your negative vibrations looked similar to what was above, your positive ones may look like this:

 Write the bare bones of your desire in the center of the wheel.
 This brings your feelings into the present moment.
 Instead of wishing for the feeling, you’re going to draw it into your life by focusing on what you truly want.

-Using the examples above, the center of your wheel would read:
+Using the examples above, the center of your wheel would read as:

-Right now, the wheel is spinning.
-You can’t get to the center of your desires at this point, because you’re not feeling the emotions that align with the desire (only emptiness surrounds your focused desire).
+At this step of creating your focus wheel, look at it as a moving object: The wheel is spinning.
+You can’t get to the center of your desires at this point, because you’re not feeling the emotions that align with them (only emptiness surrounds your focused desire).

 To latch on to the spinning wheel, you’re going to take baby steps.
 Focus on the words in the center and see if you can find any feelings related to those desires that you find to be true.

-The point here is not to dive right in and attempt to feel something that just doesn’t feel true for you right now.
+The point here is not to dive right into an attempt to feel something that just doesn’t feel true for you right now.

 Start slow and small.
 Think of anything that’s even remotely related that you know to be true and that you can feel good about.

-- A healthy romantic relationship — You may immediately think “I’m ready for a healthy relationship,” but that may not feel true to you right now, so keep moving on until you find something that fits like, “I know what I want in a partner,” which may feel more true.
+However, that may not feel true to you right now, so keep moving on until you find something that fits, like “I know what I want in a partner,” which may feel more true.
 If it does, write it down.

 Eventually, by the time you get to the 12th section of the wheel, you will feel overcome with positive feelings and confidence.